 In the same speech, Putin laid out the basis for the Russian approach to social conservatism (while ignoring his own government’s record on religious freedom): “Attempts by the government to encroach on people’s beliefs and views are a manifestation of totalitarianism.
 That would be completely unacceptable to us and we do not plan to follow that path.
 We must not follow the path of prohibition and limitations, but instead we must secure a firm spiritual and moral foundation for our society.
 This is precisely why issues of general education, culture, and youth policy are so significant.
 These areas are not just a collection of services, rather, first and foremost, they are the environments for creating a moral, harmonious person, a responsible Russian citizen.”

 In Putin’s words, one can see the fusion, in his mind, of the roles of the church and the state.
 I asked a number of Orthodox clergy as well as several Russian journalists what they thought Putin actually believed, and their answers amounted to a collective shrug.
 One priest noted that, “Putin is very smart,” and left it at that.
 Steven Meyer, author of the definitive Putin biography The New Tsar, writes that even during his KGB days people could not quite figure out whether Putin believed in the existence of God or not.
-Many Russians assume that Putin’s religious appearances are simply part of the same public relations campaign that has him riding about shirtless on horseback—the Russian world for a religious poser is a “candlestick”—but nonetheless, these symbols have proven very potent.
+Many Russians assume that Putin’s religious appearances are simply part of the same public relations campaign that has him riding about shirtless on horseback—the Russian word for a religious poser is a “candlestick”—but nonetheless, these symbols have proven very potent.
 And that’s not to mention the 20,000 churches and 800 monasteries that have been restored to their former glory.

 The best evidence for Putin’s view of the Russian Orthodox Church—that he sees it first and foremost as a vehicle for Russian identity—can be found in a documentary released on the top Russian TV channel, Rossiya 1, just prior to this year’s presidential election.
 The film, titled Valaam, centres on a monastery of that name located on a remote archipelago in Lake Ladoga, one of the many that is being rebuilt with Putin’s support.
 The symbolism is clear: Just like the once-glorious monastery, Russia is being restored under Putin’s rule to its former greatness.
 The history of Russia the nation can be traced alongside the history of the Russian Orthodox Church, and the rise of the one is inextricably connected with the rise of the other.